Third Party Complaints

 Practitioners are entitled to accept what their clients have told them at face value, unless they know that the information is false.
 There is no obligation on them to check the information provided.

-Although practitioners don’t have a general duty to correspond directly with third parties, when it comes to responding to complaints, practitioners should always respond, in so far as this does not breach their obligation to maintain their client’s confidentiality.
+Although practitioners don’t have a general duty to correspond directly with third parties, they should always respond to complaints.
+However, they still have to maintain their client’s confidentiality.
 Even if all the practitioner can say is that they are unable to provide a full response because they do not have their client’s permission to do so, some kind of response is required from them.
 The practitioner should also be signposting the complainer to the SLCC, if the complaint remains unresolved.

-When we assess the eligibility of your third party service complaint, we must first consider whether you appear to have been directly affected by the alleged inadequate professional service.
+For complaints about a practitioner’s service, we will first consider whether you appear to have been directly affected by the alleged inadequate professional service.
 If you do not appear to have been directly affected, we will be unable to consider your complaint any further.

-If your complaint is accepted as an eligible third party service complaint and proceeds to the investigation stage, the way in which we then investigate your complaint may seem slightly unusual.
-Firstly, we will consider whether there was any inadequate professional service to the practitioner’s own client.
-Only if we think that there was, do we then go on to consider to what extent this directly affected you (as a third party).
+If we do think that you may have been directly affected, we can start to investigate.
+We will consider whether there was any inadequate professional service to the practitioner’s own client.
+If we think the service to the practitioner’s own client was inadequate, will we then consider to what extent this directly affected you (as a third party).
 If there is no evidence of inadequate professional service to the practitioner’s own client, we cannot consider the direct affect aspect any further.

 The complaint: I am a beneficiary in an estate.
 The firm of solicitors winding up the estate have stopped replying to my letters.